A Brand New Ballgame!

 After months of preparing a printed presentation that answered a requisite set of questions, the Shelby-Cleveland County contingent was invited to American Legion headquarters in Indianapolis to make its official bid.
 Two busloads of passionate supporters made the trek and entered the meeting room dressed in identical orange T-shirts.
 The group was rewarded for its hard work and the long bus ride when notified en route home that Shelby-Cleveland County had won the bid for four years of hosting the ALWS!

 The first year, 2011, fans purchased more than 86,000 tickets; in 2012, the number of tickets sold soared to almost 102,000; and in 2013, fans bought more than 104,000 tickets.
-In 2014 ticket sales increased to 110,000; in 2015 that number grew to 117,000-plus; and in 2016 ticket sales reached approximately 120,000.
+In 2014 ticket sales increased to 110,000; in 2015 that number grew to 117,000-plus; in 2016 ticket sales reached approximately 120,000; and in 2017 fans purchased 119,200 tickets.
 Ticket sales and improvements to Veterans Field and Keeter Stadium after the first two years convinced the National Office of The American Legion to extend the original four-year contract to 2019, and precluding any major problems, extending the contract for two consecutive five-year terms after 2019, effectively granting Shelby-Cleveland County official site status until 2029.
 That momentous vote of confidence provided the impetus for the region to donate $2.8 million for further improvements to Keeter Stadium and the continued pursuit of national performing artists for ALWS-related events.
 Currently ESPN3 broadcasts Games 1-6 with the final nine games airing live on ESPNU, thereby increasing exposure for the tournament.
 The Executive Committee of the ALWS is working to increase the number of games on ESPNU.

 The ALWS in Shelby-Cleveland County is truly a BRAND NEW BALLGAME!